 The information regarding pricing of their sub-fund structure is not public knowledge, and as such we use the C-share class of their Star portfolios as an example.

 There are cheaper share classes available which exhibit improved performance.

 So, if you are an investor in GAM funds you must ensure you are in a cost-effective share class.

-If in doubt, request a free X-Ray Review™ and we’ll help you determine how you’re invested, the fees you’re exposed to, and whether performance is good.
+If in doubt, request a X-Ray Review™ and we’ll help you determine how you’re invested, the fees you’re exposed to, and whether performance is good.

 Taking as an example the USD growth strategy, and their respective performance from the GAM website, it is currently underperforming its benchmarks by some margin.

 The performance of its C-share class is generally significantly lower than that of any other available share class, so investors may want to consider moving to another GAM share class.

 If the Star portfolio is wrapped inside an insurance based savings plan, such as an RL360 Quantum Offshore Regular Savings Plan, the fund is mirrored and has a total ongoing running cost (OCF) of 3.16%.